The Delta Modules

-A deposit is due to secure your place on the course.
+A deposit is due to secure your place on the ELTC course.
 This must be paid at least 4 weeks before the start of the course.
 The remainder of course fees can be paid in two further instalments, to be agreed with the course administrator.

-Cambridge English Language Assessment exam fees will need to be paid for Delta Modules 1, 2 and 3 for each submission.
-This payment is subject to rules set down by Cambridge and fees are; M1 = £117, M2 = £146 and M3 = £82.50.
+Cambridge English Language Assessment exam fees are included in the course fees for modules 1 and 3, and you need to check with NILE for module 2.
 External candidates will be charged an additional admin fee to be entered at the ELTC - please contact us to find out more.

 If being funded by an external body, a letter of intention for payment of fees is enough to cover the deposit, but full payment should be made as soon as possible.
 Individual requests for alternative payment schedules may be made and will be judged by the Centre accordingly.

 If for any reason you are unable to arrange your own teaching practice group for the assessed lessons, the ELTC may be able to arrange a volunteer group.
 This would be subject to prior agreement during the application stages and incur a supplement to cover administration, room and resource costs.
 There is a limit to how many candidates on the course can access these volunteer groups and you will be told on application if this is still possible.
 These groups would have to be taught regularly for around 20 hours over the course, before, and possibly after, the 5 required lesson observations.
 This would take place on a day from Tuesday to Thursday at times to be negotiated, but an hour between 4-7pm most likely, when the Centre has rooms to spare.
 However, the Delta modules are best suited to those that can provide a current, regular teaching context so as to minimise the artificialness of the assessed lessons and help with reflection on current practice.

 Any initial queries or questions can be sent to TEFL Administrator firstname.lastname@example.org or call 0114 222 1780.